craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Polehammers are *heavy*, *two-handed*, *reach*, and *unwieldy*.
 Once per rest, you may use this weapon's special ability;

 #### Spear
+Spears are the classical polearm, used en-mass by hunters, guards, and soldiers alike, the spear is a natural choice for a committed combatant.

+Spears deal 2d4 peircing damage.
+Spears are *versatile (d6)* and *reach*.
+Once per rest, you may use this weapon's special ability;

 #### Lance
+Lances are generally
 #### Warscythe
 ##### Loose
 #### Bull Whip